 - Knowledge allows managers to make effective decisions

 What’s a Data Warehouse, and How Is it Used in IM?

 A data warehouse is a collection of servers that centrally store and provide access to digital data and information across departments and systems.
 Physical data warehouses existed in the 1990s, but many companies have moved their warehouses to the cloud.

 What’s Big Data, and How Does it Affect IM?

-Big data is a term that refers to large data sets that standard data processing applications can’t handle.
-While the term as defined here has been around since the 90s, the use of it has increased greatly in the last few years.
-Here’s what Google’s Ngram viewer shows:
+Big data refers to large data sets that standard data processing applications can’t handle.
+The term has been around since the 1990s, but its use has increased greatly in the past few years.
+Google’s Ngram viewer shows this trend:

 The definition of what qualifies as big data is still in flux, but it’s generally associated with the following characteristics: